-Employees, shall neither, directly or indirectly, solicit, accept, or agree to accept gratuities, favors, or anything of monetary value from contractors, suppliers, government officials or other organizations.
-Employees shall not accept any gift, favor, service, employment or offer of employment or anything of value which he knows or has reason to believe is offered to the employee with the intent to influence the employee in the performance of duties and responsibilities.
+Employees, shall neither, directly or indirectly, solicit, accept, or agree to accept gratuities, favors, or anything of monetary value from contractors, suppliers, government officials, program landlords, applicants, tenants/participants, or other organizations.
+Employees shall not accept any gift, favor, service, employment or offer of employment or anything of value which the employee knows or has reason to believe is offered to the employee with the intent to influence the employee in the performance of duties and responsibilities.

 Exceptions may be made for gifts that are customary and lawful, are of nominal value and are authorized in advance.
-You may accept meals and refreshments if they are infrequent, are of nominal value and are in connection with business discussions.
-If you do receive a gift or other benefit of more than nominal value, report it promptly to Human Resources.
-It will be returned or donated to a suitable charity.
+Employees may accept meals and refreshments if they are infrequent, are of nominal value and are in connection with business discussions.

+If an employee receives a gift or other benefit of more than nominal value, the employees shall report it promptly to the Human Resources Director.
+The gift shall be returned or donated to a suitable charity as determined by the Human Resources Director